yabellini/docs.carpentries.org/topic_folders/instructor_training/email_templates_admin.md

 4) Please also fill out your availability for instructor training events for [ month through month ] and add your name to the Trainers list in the second tab.
 This cohort of Trainers will be ready to co-teach instructor training events by the end of [ month ] and to teach on their own shortly after that.

 5) Please add upcoming Trainer meetings (http://pad.software-carpentry.org/trainers-backup) to your calendar.
 These are also on the Community Calendar.
-Each of these is held in two different time zones - you don't need to attend both meetings, but you're welcome to!
+Each of these is held in two different time zones - you do not need to attend both meetings, but you're welcome to!

-6) Please sign up for the Trainers email list (https://carpentries.topicbox.com/groups/trainers) if you haven't already done so.
+6) Please sign up for the Trainers email list (https://carpentries.topicbox.com/groups/trainers) if you have not already done so.

 7) Please respond to this email with a quick introduction so that we can all get to know each other.
 I'll send out my introduction as a separate email following this.

 I know that's a lot!
 Let me know if you have any questions.
-I'm looking forward to seeing you all at our first book club discussion.
+I am looking forward to seeing you all at our first book club discussion.

 Best,
 [ name ]